 First Comes Passion Then Comes Strategy

 Very rarely do you hear of a success story where the person wasn’t passionate about what they striving to achieve.
 It’s much easier to strategise a passion to turn it into a success than it is to find your love for something to which you’re not emotionally attached.
 Once you’ve uncovered that thing that you’re passionate about to the point of sane obsession, you’re half way there!
 First comes passion then comes strategy.
-Realise what you’re passion is and then apply a strategy.
+Realise what your passion is and then apply a strategy.
 That’s the basic recipe for success.

 Should You Try to Monetise Your Favourite Hobby or Not?

 Understandably, not everybody wants to monetise their favourite hobby.
 It’s interesting how some people feel strongly driven to turn their passion project into a profitable business, whereas others shudder at the thought.
-I can’t really say what is best for you.
+I can’t really say which path is best for you.
 However, I too was dubious about monetising my personal interests for a long time.
-I believed that work should be something you’re logically connected to rather than emotionally bonded.
+I believed that work should be something you’re logically connected to rather than emotionally.
 I then asked myself why we spend so much time doing things we don’t love to do and leaving next to no time to do what we enjoy.
 Personally, I loved the idea of having the challenge of turning my hobby into a full-time income, but that’s not to say there aren’t associated disadvantages.
 I consider my work to be an extension of my hobbies rather than feeling as though I have lost a hobby and gained a job.

 Some believe that too much of a good thing can be dangerous.
 While I don’t believe that it’s an easy ride pursuing a career doing something you love, because ultimately it is still a business, it can at times feel as though you’ve gained a business but lost a hobby.
-This is why I emphasise the importance of offering services that you enjoy and working with people who appreciate what you offer.
+This is why I emphasise the importance of offering products or services that you enjoy and working with people who appreciate what you offer.
 The reason that some creatives don’t wish to monetise their hobbies is because they don’t like to put deadlines and restrictions on their pastime.
 They prefer to carry on with the freedom to create what they choose as and when they like, which is perfectly understandable.
 Another issue is not wanting to have to please somebody else but having full artistic control.